Eschatologue/CM_wiki/docs/class/fighter/echo-knight.md

 ### Level 10: Shadow Martyr

 You can make your echo throw itself in front of an attack directed at another creature that you can see within 30 feet of you.
 Before the attack roll is made, you can use your :rsc-r: **Reaction** to teleport the echo to an unoccupied space within 5 feet of the targeted creature.
-The attack roll that triggered the :rsc-r: **Reaction** is instead made against your echo.
+The attack roll that triggered the *Reaction* is instead made against your echo.
 Once you use this feature, you can't use it again until you finish a Short or Long Rest.

 ### Level 15: Reclaim Potential